mskf3000/Tutorials-and-Cheat-Sheets/Git - Initing a Repo and Pushing to Origin.md

-# Cheat Sheet - Git - Initing a Repo and Pushing to Origin
+# Git - Initing a Repo and Pushing to Origin

 By Jack Szwergold, September 15, 2015